Azure-Samples/network-node-manage-loadbalancer/README.md

-# network-node-manage-loadbalancer
-Getting started on network, particularly managing a LoadBalancer in ARM (V2 REST API) in Azure using node.js
+---
+services: load-balancer
+platforms: nodejs
+author: amarzavery
+---

+# Getting Started with Azure Resource Manager for load balancers in Node.js

+This sample shows how to manage a load balancer using the Azure Resource Manager APIs for Node.js.

 You can use a load balancer to provide high availability for your workloads in Azure.
 An Azure load balancer is a Layer-4 (TCP, UDP) type load balancer that distributes incoming traffic among healthy service instances in cloud services or virtual machines defined in a load balancer set.

-The following tasks will be done in this scenario:
+The sample scenario shows how to:

-* Create a load balancer receiving network traffic on port 80 and send load balanced traffic to virtual machines "web1" and "web2"
+* Create a load balancer receiving network traffic on port 80 and send load-balanced traffic to virtual machines "web1" and "web2"
-* Create NAT rules for remote desktop access/ SSH for virtual machines behind the load balancer
+* Create NAT rules for remote desktop access/SSH for virtual machines behind the load balancer
 * Create health probes

 ![alt tag](./lb.JPG)

-What is required to create an internet facing load balancer?

-You need to create and configure the following objects to deploy a load balancer.
+To deploy an internet-facing load balancer, you'll need to create and configure the following objects.

 * Front end IP configuration - contains public IP addresses for incoming network traffic.